AFM-SPM/TopoStats/.github/pull_request_template.md

 Before submitting a Pull Request please check the following.

 - [ ] Existing tests pass.
 - [ ] Documentation has been updated and builds.
+Remember to update `configuration.md`, `usage.md`, and relevant
+      processing sections under `advanced.md`.
 - [ ] Pre-commit checks pass.
 - [ ] New functions/methods have typehints and docstrings.
 - [ ] New functions/methods have tests which check the intended behaviour is correct.